weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab06_Ex2_Create_Exchange_Recipients.md

     mailbox that was automatically created for Holly when you created her Microsoft 365 user account.

+    **Note:** You may need to refresh your browser several times before Holly's exchange mailbox is displayed.

 19. Leave your Edge browser open and proceed to the next exercise.

-# Proceed to Lab 6 - Exercise 4